 That’s a lot of addresses to overlook - without them you might be missing a vital part of the address to ensure a package is delivered to the correct apartment, or your customers will have to manually edit their address to add this in, risking mistakes, inconsistencies, and customer frustration.

 The British Forces Post Office (BFPO) is a separate postal service for those serving in HM Forces around the world, with addresses which don’t include geographic information, to allow mail to be sent to someone regardless of where they are currently stationed.

 Since 2012 Royal Mail have worked with BFPO to include postcodes alongside a BFPO number and address to allow inclusion in online ordering services that require a postcode to be entered.

 Not Yet Built from Royal Mail contains addresses that are at the planning-approved or under-construction phase but that are not yet being delivered to by Royal Mail.

 Insurance firms, utility providers and estate agents can make use of them to validate that a building is going to exist in the future, in order to arrange installation of broadband for example.

-The Not Yet Built dataset can be searched independently with PostCoder Web, if you need to be able to only look for addresses still under construction.
+The Not Yet Built dataset can be searched alongisde or independently of PAF and MR with PostCoder Web, if you need to be able to search for addresses still under construction.